jaimuepe/CharacterController2D/README.md

 # CharacterController2D
-Prototype for a Unity CharacterController2D.
+An implementation of a 2D character-controller in Unity that doesn't use RigidBody2D.

+WIP